Skip to main content

 TimeoutThe maximum time a client will await a response (in milliseconds).

-Payment Intent IDThe ID of the Payment Intent.
+Payment Intent IDThe unique identifier for the Payment Intent.

 Payment MethodID of the payment method (a PaymentMethod, Card, or compatible Source object) to attach to this PaymentIntent.

-Receipt EmailThis is the email address that the receipt for this charge will be sent to.
-If this field is updated, then a new email receipt will be sent to the updated address.
+Receipt EmailThe email address that the receipt for the charge will be sent to.
+Updating this field triggers a new email receipt to the updated address.

-Setup Future UsageIndicates that you intend to make future payments with this PaymentIntent’s payment method.
+Setup Future UsageIndicates the intent to make future payments with this PaymentIntent's payment method.
+Use on_session if the customer is present during the future payment, or off_session if not.

 Capture MethodControls when the funds will be captured from the customer's account.